Dangers

 Weather

 Snow storms, Monsoons, Flashfloods, and Heatwaves can absolutely make or break your plans.
-I have dedicated a whole page to weather related risk and resources that I find useful for monitoring the local weather.
+I have dedicated a whole page to weather related risks and resources that I find useful for monitoring the local conditions.
 I have learned to plan my adventures based on the weather, and always have bail-out options, alternative routes, and exits in mind during inclement conditions.

 Flashfloods- During Flashflood advisories it is recommended to avoid canyoneering and play it safe.
 If you decide to run routes during heavy precipitation it is important to have a back up plan in case conditions get worst than anticipated.